MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/unity-spatial-mapping.md

 ## XRMeshSubsystem

-If you'd instead rather work with Unity's [XRMeshSubsystem](https://docs.unity3d.com/ScriptReference/XR.XRMeshSubsystem.html) directly, take a look at [Unity's documentation](https://docs.unity3d.com/Manual/xrsdk-meshing.html) for more information on usage.
+If you'd rather work with Unity's [XRMeshSubsystem](https://docs.unity3d.com/ScriptReference/XR.XRMeshSubsystem.html) directly, see [Unity's documentation](https://docs.unity3d.com/Manual/xrsdk-meshing.html) for more information on usage.

 ## Windows XR Plugin

 Windows XR Plugin provides some additional extension methods for configuring the XRMeshSubsystem, such as setting a bounding sphere or accessing the underlying platform mesh representation.
-All of these additional extensions can be found [in Unity's documentation](https://docs.unity3d.com/Packages/com.unity.xr.windowsmr@5.3/api/UnityEngine.XR.WindowsMR.WindowsMRExtensions.html).
+All of these other extensions can be found [in Unity's documentation](https://docs.unity3d.com/Packages/com.unity.xr.windowsmr@5.3/api/UnityEngine.XR.WindowsMR.WindowsMRExtensions.html).

 # [Legacy WSA](#tab/wsa)